Cray-HPE/docs-csm/operations/network/management_network/dell/domain_name.md

 show domain-name
 ```

-## Expected Results
+## Expected results

 1. Administrators can configure the domain name
-2. The output of all `show` commands is correct
+1. The output of all `show` commands is correct

 [Back to Index](../README.md)